 Lighthouses have guided shipping through Long Island Sound ever since settlers could afford to build them.
 The oldest is New London Harbor Light, established way back in 1761.
 To see the Sheffield Island Light, take a cruise out of Norwalk.
 As well as seeing the 144-year-old lighthouse, the island has wildlife and unspoiled beaches.
 Back on the mainland, the Old Lighthouse Museum in Stonington is in the stone 1840 lighthouse.
 Learn about the daily lives of fishermen and farmers, merchants and shipbuilders; then, climb the old iron stairs to the top of the tower for grand views over the ocean.

 The 50 lighthouses studding the Bay State’s coast are testimony to the importance of seafaring, then and now.
-Long a busy fishing port, Gloucester is guarded by three lighthouses, including Eastern Point Light with its unusual breakwater and the lighthouse station where artist Winslow Homer lived and painted some of his finest works over a century ago.
+Long a busy fishing port, Gloucester is guarded by three lighthouses, including Eastern Point Light with its unusual breakwater and the lighthouse station where artist Winslow Homer lived and painted some of his finest works more than a century ago.
 As well as some of America’s finest beaches, Cape Cod and the Cape Cod National Seashore have some of the country’s most historic lighthouses.
-Highland Light (also known as Cape Cod Light) is near Truro (guided tours May-Oct); Nauset Light is near Eastham (open Sun, Wed in season); and Race Point Light (tours in season), is out near the tip of Cape Cod.
+Highland Light (also known as Cape Cod Light) is near Truro (guided tours May-Oct.); Nauset Light is near Eastham (open Sun. and Wed. in season); and Race Point Light (tours in season) is out near the tip of Cape Cod.

 The Ocean State has a grand maritime tradition, usually associated with yacht racing.
-But a score of lighthouses are a reminder that Little Rhodie was also a major trading state.
-One of the oldest lighthouse sites in America is Watch Hill, established by the Colony of Rhode Island in 1807.
-Out in Westerly, a popular vacation destination, the Watch Hill Light is still active and has a small museum in the grounds (open in summer).
-Twelve miles offshore, Block Island, accessed by ferry,has two atmospheric lighthouses: the North Light and Southeast Light (open in summer, with a museum, gift shop).
+But a score of lighthouses are a reminder that Little Rhody was also a major trading state.
+One of the oldest lighthouse sites in America is Watch Hill, established by the colony of Rhode Island in 1807.
+Out in Westerly, a popular vacation destination, the Watch Hill Light is still active and has a small museum on the grounds (open in summer).
+Twelve miles offshore, Block Island, accessed by ferry, has two atmospheric lighthouses: the North Light and Southeast Light (open in summer, with a museum and gift shop).
 A mile offshore, in Narragansett Bay, the Rose Island Lighthouse is something special.
 Accessible only by boat, this is now a B&B.